 For the purposes of using WordPress in Envato Tuts+ tutorials, we tend to need the flexibility of a standalone version from WordPress.org.
 We'll show you how to download the standalone version of WordPress and install it on a server on a computer to work with it directly there.

 What Is WordPress Used For?

-As I mentioned in the introduction, it is possible to use WordPress to create simple blogs to large, complex websites and anything in between.
+As I mentioned in the introduction, it is possible to use WordPress to create simple blogs, large, complex websites, and anything in between.
 Essentially, anything that can be created by using a content management system can be created with WordPress.